Kilt pin

 The kilt pin is a piece of jewellery that is usually worn on the lower corner of the outer apron of a kilt.
-Its function is to prevent the apron falling or blowing open, by adding weight to the outer apron and is commonly seen as a form of decoration.
+Its function is to prevent the apron falling or blowing open, by adding weight to the outer apron, and it is commonly seen as a form of decoration.
 It does not pin the outer apron to the inner fabric, which is a common misconception.

-It is common for kilt pins to be decorative with many featuring clan symbols, national emblems or native animals and plants.
-Contemporary kilt pins often symbolise personal interests, favourite places or are personalised for the wearer.
+It is common for kilt pins to be decorative, with many featuring clan symbols, national emblems, or native animals and plants.
+Contemporary kilt pins often symbolise personal interests, favourite places or they are personalised for the wearer.

 History

 The birth of the kilt pin is somewhat disputed and has led to many stories.
 While they cannot be factually verified, they provide entertainment and intrigue for all those looking into the history of this traditional Scottish accessory.

 The custom of wearing a pin came in during Queen Victoria's reign to stop the kilt apron flapping about too much and showing more of the wearer's anatomy than the Queen liked.
 The story goes that the Queen gave her own brooch to a soldier who was struggling with his kilt in windy conditions.
 Author J. Charles Thompson writes that Queen Victoria brought in rules stating that all military kilts must have a fastening, and although the soldiers then wore kilt pins, they didn't fasten the layers of cloth with them as that would change the way the kilt hung.

 For Highlanders, their dress provided them with an opportunity to display as much wealth as they could afford.
 Therefore, ornamentation, such as kilt pins, was very important.
-Even those who were less well off spent lavishly on these accessories which were ornate and had precious and semi-precious stones set in them.
-Money spent here was also for practical reasons as if a clansman died the silver accessories on their dress would cover the cost of a decent burial.
+Even those who were less well off spent lavishly on these accessories, which were ornate and had precious and semi-precious stones set in them.
+Money spent here was also for practical reasons, as if a clansman died, the silver accessories on his dress would cover the cost of a decent burial.

 Kilt pins come in different styles and are appropriate for different occasions.
 The simplest style of pin is a large safety pin.
-This or a blanket pin is suggested for sports dress, whereas a more ornate pin would be appropriate for formal day wear, and a silver pin with a stone set in it would be expected for evening wear.
-In this way the kilt pin matches the formality of the dress and occasion.
+This, or a blanket pin, is suggested for sports dress, whereas a more ornate pin would be appropriate for formal day wear, and a silver pin with a stone set in it would be expected for evening wear.
+In this way, the kilt pin matches the formality of the dress and occasion.

-Kilt pins for organisations

-Organisations who use highland wear uniform or have a Scottish heritage often commission their own unique kilt pin.
-The MacKenzie Caledonian Pipe Band from Dundee, Scotland, had bespoke kilt pins designed by kilt pin jeweller Islay Spalding, who has close links with the band.
-Made in 2015 they feature a modern stylisation of the traditional dagger shape.
-The members of Royal Military College of Canada Bands were issued kilt pins in 2006 to celebrate the 60th anniversary of the pipes and drums band.